 Those with a wine addiction may insist that there isn’t a problem; an argument that is often fueled by the social status of wine.
-Wine or not, alcohol is a drug, and can be dangerous and addictive.
+Wine or not, alcohol is a drug and can be dangerous and addictive.

 If an individual continues abusing wine, they may build a tolerance, and even become dependent on the drug.
 It’s common for a person with a wine addiction to buy bulk wine (boxed wine), or switch to hard liquor for the cost and potency.

 Wine addiction is characterized by a person’s inability to stop using the drug, whether it causes problems with their health, relationships, work, school or other things they’re passionate about.
-A wine addiction isn’t always be easy to spot, but if someone is struggling with wine abuse, it might save their life to offer them support.
+A wine addiction isn’t always easy to spot, but if someone is struggling with wine abuse, it might save their lives to offer them support.

 Wine Addiction Withdrawal Symptoms